Lycol50/cucumb3r/README.md

 > Adjust your settings at cucumber's folder located @ plugin's data folder

-**cucumber** is a complete moderation plugin for PocketMine-MP which features ban/mute management and logging of various significant events.
+**cucumb3r** is a complete moderation plugin for PocketMine-MP which features ban/mute management and logging of various significant events.

 ### Punishment Management